 Airport Master Plan

-Paine Field will undertake an update to the Airport Master Plan beginning July of 2020.
+Paine Field is currently in the beginning phases of an update to the Airport Master Plan.
 The process is expected to take two years to complete.
 The updated plan will ensure projects planned in the next ten years result in the safe and effective utilization of airport land and efficient use of local and federal funds for the development of the airport.
 As the process progresses, updates can be found here.

 Decommissioning Runway 11/29